ChinaKnowledge.de -

 Original to the left, Liu's commentary on the right.
 Red-marked characters are added to the original text.
 Blue characters are a commentary.
 Liu Yin tried to bring the original text of the Weiliaozi into a more modern (quasi colloquial) form, as can be seen by the addition of grammatical particles like weizeng 未曾 instead of the original wei 未, or in the addition of conjunctions like ruo 若 ("if") or ru 如 ("this is like").
 In other places he added some words to better understand the context, for instance, to bring in the cattle "from the fields" (zai ye zhe 在野者) or "ripe" (chengshu zhe 成熟者) grain into the city.
 His longest addition in this example is a description of how a city moat was to be built to ward off the enemy (with ditch gouqian 溝塹 and watchtower loulu 樓櫓).
 The word quda 渠答 was apparently not commonly known, so he adds the information that these were iron caltrops (tie qili 鐵旗藜, normally written jili 疾藜).
 Sawyer 1993: 252 made partially use of this information for his translation.

-The general and his engagement had to be a paradigm for officers and common soldiers.
+The general and his engagement had to be a paradigm for officers and ordinary soldiers.
 A wise leader would share all hardships with his troops.
-Rewards and punishments had to be applied in a just and clear way.
-During military exercises a commander had to clarify the unity of the whole corps and to make sure that the aim of all activities was victory.
-Military commands had to be unmistakable, and the responses to orders to be perfect.
+Rewards and punishments had to be applied in a just and transparent way.
+During military exercises, a commander had to clarify the unity of the whole corps and to make sure that the aim of all activities was victory.
+Military commands had to be unmistakable, and the responses to orders had to be perfect.

-The book also shortly describes how orders were delivered, how the formations built, how generals, officers and the common troops communicated with each other, how camps were erected, and what types of signals were used.
+The book also briefly describes how orders were delivered, how the formations were built, how generals, officers and the common troops communicated , how camps were erected, and what types of signals were used.

-The Ming-period 明 (1368-1644) scholar Liu Yin 劉寅 wrote a commentary to the Weiliaozi, called Weiliaozi zhijie 尉繚子直解.
+The Ming-period 明 (1368-1644) scholar Liu Yin 劉寅 (jinshi degree 1371) wrote a commentary to the Weiliaozi, called Weiliaozi zhijie 尉繚子直解.

 The Weiliaozi is much more practically oriented than the theoretical constructs of the Sunzi bingfa 孫子兵法.
-It therefore attracted much attention by later scholars, like Du Mu 杜牧 (803-852), He Yanxi 何延錫 and Zhang Yu 張預 whose commentaries on the Sunzi frequently quote from Weiliaozi.
+It thus attracted much attention from later scholars, like Du Mu 杜牧 (803-852), He Yanxi 何延錫 and Zhang Yu 張預 whose commentaries on the Sunzi frequently quote from Weiliaozi.

 There is a complete translation of the Simafa by Ralph D. Sawyer (1993).